go-delve/delve/Documentation/installation/osx/install.md

 With this method you will not be able to use delve's native backend.

-Alternatively, you can clone the repo and run:
+Alternatively, you can clone the repo into `$GOPATH/github.com/derekparker/delve` and run:

 ```
 $ make install
 ```
+from that directory.

 The makefile will take care of creating and installing a self-signed certificate automatically.